 With that idea firmly in mind, Christians set out with the best of intentions to change their ways.
-And some ways change, but some ways seem to stick like super-glue.
+Some ways change, but some ways seem to stick like super-glue.
 And even what does change often has a nasty way of coming back to plague us again.

 So, we cinch up our commitment belt and go at it again, with the same, miserable, predictable results.
-And our frustration and despair deepen, because we realize that our turning away from sin is anything but "complete."
+Our frustration and despair deepen, because we realize that our turning away from sin is anything but “complete.”

 Well, there’s good news.
 The good news is that repentance toward God is simply not about a new and improved you.